sroseallen/BBK_Sequence-similarity-alignment-and-phylogeny/README.md

 # Dog Breed Project
-This is a package designed to compare an input DNA sequence, compare its similarity to a database of dog breed DNA sequences, and output the following results:
+This is a package designed to compare an input DNA sequence, compare its similarity to a database of dog breed DNA sequences, and generate the following results:

 1. The most similar sequence found in the dog breed database and a measure of how similar the sequence is.